livingshade/ebpf-doc/docs/rcore.md

 }
 ```

-Again, rCore a single-core system.
+Again, rCore is a single-core system.
 So we just return 0 for `os_get_current_cpu`.
 And we use `Stdout` to write to the console.

 * `os_copy_from_user` and `os_copy_to_user` that copy data from/to user space.
 Because some OS use virtual memory, we need to translate the address.
 This two functions are primitives for other memory related functions like `get_generic_from_user` and all other syscall branches.